Some questions of equivariant movability: Equivariant movability of a free -space

-Let's recall some notions of topological transformation groups.
-Let $X$ be $G$-space.
-The set $G_x = \{g\in G; \quad g(x)=x \}$ is a closed subgroup of group $G$ and is called a stationary subgroup (or a stabilizer) of a point $x$.
-The action of group $G$ on $X$ (or the $G$-space $X$) is called free if a stationary subgroup $G_x$ is trivial for any $x\in X$.
-They say that the orbits $Gx$ and $Gy$ of points $x$ and $y$, respectively, have the same type if the stationary subgroups $G_x$ and $G_y$ are conjugate.

-\begin{theorem} Let $G$ be a compact Lie group and $Y$ be metrizable $G-AR(M_G)$-space.
-Suppose that the close and invariant subset $X$ of $ Y$ has invariant neighborhood which orbits have the same type.
-If the orbit space $X|_G$ is movable then $X$ is equivariant-movable. \end{theorem}
+\begin{theorem} Let $G$ be a compact Lie group and let $Y$ be a metrizable $G-AR(M_G)$-space.
+Suppose that a closed invariant subset $X$ of $ Y$ has an invariant neighborhood whose orbits have the same type.
+If the orbit space $X|_G$ is movable, then $X$ is equivariantly movable. \end{theorem}

-\begin{proof} The orbit space $X|_G$ is closed in $Y|_G$ which is $G-AR(M)$-space.
-Let $U$ be arbitrary invariant neighborhood of $X$ in $Y$.
-By assumption of theorem it follows that there exist cofinal family of neighborhoods of $X$ in $Y$ which orbits have the same type.
-Therefore one may suppose that all orbits of neighborhood $U$ have the same type.
+\begin{proof} The orbit space $X|_G$ is closed in $Y|_G$, which is a $G-AR(M)$-space.
+Let $U$ be an arbitrary invariant neighborhood of $X$ in $Y$.
+By the assumption of the theorem, it follows that there exists a cofinal family of neighborhoods of $X$ in $Y$, whose orbits have the same type.
+Therefore, one may suppose that all orbits of the neighborhood $U$ have the same type.
 The orbit set $U|_G$ will be a neighborhood of $X|_G$ in $Y|_G$.
-From movabilities of $X|_G$ follows that for neighborhood $U|_G$ there is a neighborhood $\tilde{V}$ of space $X|_G$ in $Y|_G$ which lies in neighborhood $U|_G$ and where it contracts to any predesigned neighborhood of space $X|_G$.
+From the movability of $X|_G$ it follows that, for the neighborhood $U|_G$, there is a neighborhood $\tilde{V}$ of the space $X|_G$ in $Y|_G$, which lies in the neighborhood $U|_G$ and contracts to any preassigned neighborhood of the space $X|_G$.

-Let's denote $V=pr^{-1}(\tilde{V})$ where $pr:Y \to Y|_G$ is orbit projection.
-It is evident that $V$ is invariant neighborhood of space $X$ lying in $U$.
-Let's prove that $V$ in $U$ contracts to any predesigned invariant neighborhood of $X$.
+Let us denote $V=(pr)^{-1}(\tilde{V})$, where $pr:Y \to Y|_G$ is the orbit projection.
+It is evident that $V$ is an invariant neighborhood of the space $X$ lying in $U$.
+Let us prove that $V$ contracts in $U$ to any preassigned invariant neighborhood of $X$.
 Let $W$ be any invariant neighborhood of $X$ in $Y$.
-We must prove the existing of equivariant homotopy $F:V \times I \to U$ which satisfies a condition
+We must prove the existence of an equivariant homotopy $F:V \times I \to U$, which satisfies the condition